 We are very familiar with the federal interstate trucking regulations, including provisions of the Federal Motor Carrier Safety Administration (FMCSA), the Arizona intrastate trucking regulations, the commercial insurance issues and the accident reconstruction problems unique to accidents involving semis.
 In addition, we routinely hire trucking experts to testify about the driver and the trucking company’s negligence to help prove cases for our clients.

-If you or a loved one has been involved in an accident with a commercial truck, the experienced truck accident attorneys at Shultz & Rollins in Yuma, AZ can assist with your claim against the responsible parties.
+If you or a loved one has been involved in an accident with a commercial truck, our experienced truck accident lawyers in Yuma AZ at Shultz & Rollins can assist with your claim against the responsible parties.

 A successful lawsuit under these circumstances requires that an investigation begins as soon as possible to prevent lost or destroyed evidence.
 Many sources of information are relevant to your claim, including: